dbmcclain/Lisp-Actors/xTActors/Propagators/README.txt

 ball-cells.lisp after propagators.lisp, and interval-cells.lisp, and
 manually execute the exercises in section-3.lisp and section-4.lisp.

+OTOH, just skip the exercises.
+There is a difference between scientifically accounting for multiple measuremeents of varying variance weight, and facing these Propagator networks which might present duplicate data.
+Duplicate data is seen by Balls arithmetic as a confirming instance, which further tightens the balls, when it probably shouldn't be...

 ------------------
 Generic Operations to support mixed Numbers, Intervals, and Ball (Statistical) Arithmetic